pspete/psPAS/docs/collections/_commands/Find-PASSafe.md

 # Find-PASSafe

 ## SYNOPSIS
-Returns safe list from the vault.
+(Depreciated) Returns safe list from the vault.

 ## SYNTAX